-- At this time, all schools are permitted to reopen (for in-person instruction) for all students in any grades PreK-12. - Public schools should be aware of the requirements in AB 130 to offer independent study programs for the 2021-22 school year. - Consider adopting physical distancing and maintaining stable groups as much as possible at Early Education and Care Centers - Consider implementing measures to limit risk of infection due to visits by individuals other than staff and students. - The use of school facilities for non-school purposes (community meetings or events) is permitted.
+- At this time, all schools are permitted to reopen (for in-person instruction) for all students in any grades TK-12. - Public schools should be aware of the requirements in AB 130 to offer independent study programs for the 2021-22 school year. - Consider adopting a school-wide approach to creating and maintaining stable groups, in which supervising adults and students stay together for all activities. - Consider implementing measures to limit risk of infection due to visits by individuals other than staff and students. - The use of school facilities for non-school purposes (community meetings or events) is permitted.
 Use of indoor school facilities provides more risk of contamination of indoor air and surfaces and care should be taken to avoid unnecessary exposure for regular school employees and students.

-Stable Groups in Early Education and Care Centers
+Stable Groups in Schools